survivejs/site/pages/index.md

 Psst. <a href="/demos/implementing-kanban/drag-and-drop" target="_blank">You can try out the application online.</a>
 </blockquote>

 The book is based on a [boilerplate](https://github.com/survivejs/react-boilerplate).
-If you want to understand the techniques used in the boilerplate itself, check out the Webpack book (scroll down to learn more).
+If you want to understand the techniques used in the boilerplate itself, check out the webpack book (scroll down to learn more).
 This book is all about React.

 While implementing the Kanban step by step, you will pick up basic ideas of how to compose your application, how to manage data related concerns, how to style your application, how to implement drag and drop.
 Those are just few topics of the many covered.